petershin/liferay-learn/docs/liferay-cloud/latest/en/using-the-liferay-dxp-service/deploying-to-the-liferay-service.md

 ## Building and Deploying Source Code

 The source code for new additions can also be included in a CI build.
-When the build starts, it will automatically compile the source code.
+When the build starts, it compiles the source code automatically.

-A CI build will compile source code within these folders:
+CI builds compile source code within these folders:

 * The `liferay/modules` folder for new modules
 * The `liferay/themes` folder for custom themes